A guide to the NatHERS certificate

 All certificates include information on the dwelling’s key design features, building materials and parameters used to generate its star rating.

-The NatHERS Certificate allows builders, certifiers and regulatory authorities to quickly confirm that the building has been built to the design on which the energy rating assessment is based.
+The NatHERS Certificate must be used when demonstrating compliance to the NCC NatHERS pathway.
+It allows builders, certifiers and regulatory authorities to quickly confirm that the building has been built to the design on which the energy rating assessment is based.

-The new NatHERS Certificate will come into use as software tools transition to the newest version of the NatHERS software (Chenath Engine version 3.21).
-While the new certificate represents an improvement on the current certificate, and will soon completely replace it, there will be a period where both certificates will be in circulation.
+The new NatHERS Certificate will come into use as software tools transition to Chenath Engine version 3.21.
+While the new certificate represents an improvement on the current certificate, and will completely replace it after 31 July 2020, there will be a period prior to that time where both certificates will be in circulation.
 Either certificate can be used to demonstrate compliance to NCC 2016 or NCC 2019.
+After 31 July 2020, only the new NatHERS certificate will be permitted and it is to be used in association with the new accredited software using the Chenath Engine version 3.21.

 Ten features to look for on a Certificate